One of the world’s leading energy firms is developing a construction arbitration practice to match

 In upstream oil and gas, the firm represents the majors as well as a number of national oil companies.

-Big-name clients include ExxonMobil, Cairn Energy, Noble Energy, Statoil and El Paso Corporation, while newer ones include the Iraqi state-owned oil trading company SOMO.
-It represents Iraq in a claim against Turkey and its state-owned pipeline operator Botas, over the purchase of crude oil from the semiautonomous region of Iraqi Kurdistan.
+Big-name clients include Cairn Energy, Noble Energy, Statoil and El Paso Corporation, while newer ones include the Iraqi Ministry of Oil and Iraq oil trading company SOMO.
+The firm also continues to advise Reliance Industries in a claim it is jointly bringing with BG Group against India over tax and cost recovery related to oilfields off the coast of Mumbai.

 Lower down the value chain it has been connected with arbitration work for an Omani power company and Essar Oilfield Services.